Hawai‘i Sea Grant Opportunities

 - What are your long-term career goals and how does the Grau Fellowship support your long-term career plans?

 3. Copies of all undergraduate and graduate student transcripts.
-Unofficial copies will be accepted at time of application deadline, but official transcripts are required prior to finalizing awards.
+Unofficial copies will be accepted at time of application deadline.
+Official transcripts are required prior to finalizing awards.

-4. Two letters of professional recommendation, with one, we suggest, written by the student’s advisor (however, not required to be from the advisor).
-If no degree advisor exists, the faculty member who is most familiar with the applicant academically may be substituted.
-Letters will be received at seagrant@hawaii.edu.
+4. Two letters of professional recommendation, with one, we suggest, written by the student’s advisor; however, not required to be from the advisor and could be from a faculty member who is most familiar with the applicant academically.
+Letters will be received at eSeaGrant.
 We encourage applicants to enter the names and emails of their letter writers in eSeaGrant early in the application process.

-5. Written documentation that a graduate degree has been conferred or will be conferred by August 31, 2023.
+5. Written documentation that a graduate degree has been conferred or will be conferred by August 31, 2026.
 For most students the copy of the transcript will show that the graduate degree has been conferred.
-For applicants who are graduating after Grau Fellowship applications are due in May 2023, we ask for a signed letter from the applicant’s advisor, committee member, or department chair stating the applicant’s intended graduation date and what remains to be completed in their degree program before graduation.
+For applicants who are graduating after Grau Fellowship applications are due, we ask for a signed letter from the applicant’s advisor, committee member, or department chair stating the applicant’s intended graduation date and what remains to be completed in their degree program before graduation.

 How to Submit Application

-In the 2023 Grau Fellowship cohort, there are four potential placements for fellows.
-Depending on the applications received, Hawaiʻi Sea Grant and the host office partners may not fill all four placements.
+In the 2026 Grau Fellowship cohort, there are eight potential host office placements for fellows.
+Depending on the applications received, Hawaiʻi Sea Grant and the host office partners may not fill all placements.
+For a full description of the host offices and planned projects and desired skill sets for 2026 Grau Fellows please read the subsequent pages.

 Hawaiʻi Division of Aquatic Resources (DAR)

 The mission of the Department of Land and Natural Resources (DLNR) Division of Aquatic Resources (DAR) is to work with the people of Hawai‘i to manage, conserve, and restore the state’s unique aquatic resources and ecosystems for present and future generations.
 DAR manages the state’s aquatic resources and ecosystems through programs in ecosystem management, place-based management, and fisheries management.
 Major program areas include projects to manage, conserve, and restore aquatic ecosystems, combat the introduction of invasive species, address depleted fisheries, and carry out education and outreach to the public.
-DAR is seeking two Grau Fellows.
+DAR is leading the Holomua Marine initiative as part of a comprehensive strategy focused on our nearshore waters.

-- Assist in drafting community-based marine monitoring plans, engaging with various communities and interested parties, integrating alternative data sources into monitoring plans, coordinating the distribution of monitoring kits, conducting community-based trainings, and/or reviewing community-based monitoring and outreach materials.
+- Assist in drafting community-based marine monitoring plans, coordinate the distribution of monitoring kits, and conduct community-based trainings.

 Desired skills for this fellow are:

-- Background in marine management, marine biology, marine conservation, natural sciences, planning, communication
+- Background in marine management, marine biology, marine conservation, natural sciences, planning, communication, and/or other relevant disciplines.

-- Ability connect and communicate with various audiences
+- Ability to connect and communicate with various audiences.

-- Ability to work independently or in teams with diverse user groups, cultures, personalities and perspectives
+- Ability to work independently or in teams with different personalities and perspectives.

 Desired skills for this fellow are:

-- Ability to work independently or in teams with diverse user groups, cultures, personalities and perspectives
+- Ability to work independently or in teams with different personalities and perspectives

 Desired skills for this fellow are: